Generic Name: methylprednisolone (meth-il-pred-NIS-oh-lone)

-If you will be taking methylprednisolone for a long time, it is very important that your doctor check you at regular visits for any unwanted effects that may be caused by methylprednisolone.
+It is very important that your doctor check your progress at regular visits to make sure methylprednisolone is working properly and to decide if you should continue to receive it.
 Blood or urine tests may be needed to check for unwanted effects.

 Using methylprednisolone while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using methylprednisolone, tell your doctor right away.

 If you are using methylprednisolone for a long time, tell your doctor about any extra stress or anxiety in your life, including other health concerns and emotional stress.
 Your dose of methylprednisolone might need to be changed for a short time while you have extra stress.

 Using too much of methylprednisolone or using it for a long time may increase your risk of having adrenal gland problems.
 Talk to your doctor right away if you have more than one of these symptoms while you are using methylprednisolone: blurred vision, dizziness or fainting, fast, irregular, or pounding heartbeat, increased thirst or urination, irritability, or unusual tiredness or weakness.

 Methylprednisolone may cause you to get more infections than usual.
 Avoid people who are sick or have infections and wash your hands often.
 If you are exposed to chickenpox or measles, tell your doctor right away.
 If you start to have a fever, chills, sore throat, or any other sign of an infection, call your doctor right away.